jdyeakel/jdyeakel.github.io/teaching/ecodyn/schedule.md

 <br>
 > ***Note 1) The schedule is subject to change at any time.
 Check back frequently for updates!***
-> ***Note 2) There is flexibility built into the schedule towards the end... we may use this flexibility to a) spend more time on topics that are confusing, and/or b) add additional material to that already scheduled.
+> ***Note 2) There is flexibility built into the schedule towards the end... we may use this flexibility to a) spend more time on topics that are confusing, and/or b) add additional material to that already scheduled.***
+> Book Codes:
+> TBT: The Theoretical Biologist's Toolbox (Mangel)
+> NDC: Nonlinear Dynamics and Chaos (Strogatz)
 <br>

 <style>